colbad2/LaunchList/README.md

 - any code TODOs
 - mark any change from the API data with // DATABASE CHANGE, and gather those changes to a single class
 ### UI Features
+- use timeline event list for home screen, not just launches.
 - some images need a detailed image view (astronaut portraits, etc.)
 - pare down the dataset lists to useful stuff only
 - settings (notifications, update schedule, force update)